Requirements for Obtaining the AES Designation

 1. Exam requirements

 To qualify for the AES designation, you must have completed, with a passing grade, the AFE1 and AFE2 exams offered by the Society of Financial Examiners.
-In addition, you must have completed, with a passing grade, the CISA exam offered by the Information Systems Audit & Control Association (ISACA), the international organization for IT professionals.
+In addition, you must have completed, with a passing grade, the SOFE AES exam and the CISA exam offered by the Information Systems Audit & Control Association (ISACA), the international organization for IT professionals.
 Visit www.isaca.org for further details.

 2. AES Exam requirement

 To qualify for the AES designation, you must pass the AES Examination, as administered by the Society of Financial Examiners.
+The exam is 50 questions with a 180 minute time limit.
 The passing grade is 74.
 This examination tests general knowledge of the NAIC's Exhibit C: Evaluation of Controls in Information Technology, Parts 1 and 2.
-For further information about the Exam, or to register to take the exam please contact SOFE at firstname.lastname@example.org
+For further information about the Exam, or to register to take the exam please contact SOFE at [email protected]

 3. Work-related experience requirements